cjnaz/routermonitor/README.md

 routermonitor logs/monitors DHCP clients (devices) managed by your dhcp server - either dd-wrt or pfSense.
-I use pfSense as my home dhcp server and find over time that I've accumulated several devices on my network that I cannot readily identify. routermonitor watches the DHCP leases and tracks changes in a mysql database.
+I use pfSense as my home dhcp server and find that over time that I've accumulated several devices on my network that I cannot readily identify. routermonitor watches the DHCP leases and tracks changes in a sqlite3 database.
 Any new clients found on the network result in a text message notification.

 - Clients come and go over time, as family members come and visit, and as DHCP leases expire.
 The history of